What exemptions are available?

 How do I apply for an exemption?

 Exemption applications are available from our offices during normal business hours.
-You may also request to have an application mailed to you, or you may download the application from the Tax Forms page of our website.
+You may also request to have an application mailed to you, or you may download the application from the Forms page of our website.
+You may also file online.

 Do I apply for a homestead exemption annually?